vamping111/terraform-provider-testmark/website/docs/d/route.html.markdown

 * `transit_gateway_id` - (Optional) The ID of the transit gateway.

 ->  **Unsupported arguments**
-These arguments are currently unsupported by CROC Cloud:
+These arguments are currently unsupported:

 * `carrier_gateway_id` - ID of a carrier gateway.
 Always `""`.
 * `core_network_arn` - ARN of a core network.
 Always `""`.